For Index of Brides, CLICK

 LEONARD – GRAHAM

-– A wedding of great interest to the
+– A wedding of great interest to the young people of Napanee took place yesterday at

-Graham, of Belleville.
-The Rev. J. H.
+Belleville.
+The Rev. J. H. H. Coleman

-H. Coleman officiated.
-The bride, who
+officiated.
+The bride, who wore a

-and court train lined with shell pink, carried a shower bouquet of sweetheart
+train lined with shell pink, carried a shower bouquet of sweetheart

 roses.
 Her veil was a gracefully